 I’ve saved this for last because it is very important, remember you’re the one that needs to get out of the ‘hole’.
 Often, behavioral theorists (they’re not wrong) think that change works like this.
 The action happens when people identify a discrepancy between their current and ideal selves.
 When they work up the motivation.
 When they execute a plan.

 The challenging thing is that motivation doesn’t last.
 But the good thing is that motivation is not necessary for behavior.
 You can just do it.
 I’m sure we’ve all thought of times when we’ve done things we didn’t want to do simply because we knew we had to do it.

 If you think of your health and fitness as a responsibility (as you should) it is something you just must do.
 Many theories posit that people engage in behaviors when they are confident that they can do something.
 This confidence entails that we lack the fear of failing, so by default we don’t do things we think we might fail at.

-I’m not sure when in our lives this ‘fear of failure’ came to be but if we lived like that since birth the world would be a different place.
+I’m not sure when in our lives appeared this ‘fear of failure’.
+But if we lived like that since birth the world would be a different place.
 No one walked the first time they tried.
 No one could read an entire book the first time they learned about words and we all know the first time you drove was with your parents in a parking lot, not on a highway.
 So, the necessity of having confidence before acting is something that we must have learned.
 The only way to improve is with feedback about errors and practice.
 Being healthy is a skill and it is a skill that you are solely responsible for.

-There are certainly a lot of things that can work against a person becoming healthy.
-Knowledge of these things can help with change efforts but in the end, it is on the person to make plans to overcome challenges and if necessary reach out for help.
+There are certainly a lot of things that can work against a person from becoming healthy.
+Knowledge of these things can help with change efforts but in the end; it is on the person to make plans to overcome challenges and if necessary reach out for help.